Insurance Cover for Luggage and Travel Documents

 This includes when you need to report lost, stolen or delayed belongings, the conditions surrounding stolen items left unattended in a vehicle or public space, what it means if your luggage or documents are damaged by weather, how we deal with information stored on electronic devices, and more.

 For the full details on what we won’t cover, please refer to the PDS.

-Discover our plans with luggage insurance cover so you can travel with peace of mind.
+Discover our plans with luggage insurance cover before your upcoming trip.